tech-women/tech-women.github.io/_posts/2019-08-27-lotte-johansen-ux-for-everyone.md

 <iframe src="https://player.vimeo.com/video/289663706?color=ff9933&portrait=0" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>
 <p><a href="https://vimeo.com/289663706">Dear User, Please Say Yes! : Lotte Johansen</a> from <a href="https://vimeo.com/javazone">JavaZone</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

 However, this year she will be giving another talk on accessibility at JavaZone.
+Along with fellow accessibility enthusiasts from the «Web Accessibility» group at FINN.no, she will demonstrate how to navigate around real world constraints.
+The talk is based on five years of experience working with accessibility, and will present an interesting perspective on problem solving when facing challenges implementing web accessibility.